balena-io/docs/CONTRIBUTING.md

 git commit -m "patch: Update v8 configuration for contracts"
 ```

 This will allow the system to version the documentation using the `Change-type` automatically.
 The versioning follows [semver](https://semver.org/), and changes can be of type `patch`, `minor` or `major`.
-Without the prefix in place, the CI checks will fail.
+Adding it as a pull request message doesn't work.
+Without the prefix in place, the CI checks will fail. **Again, please make sure to include *at least one commit* in your PR that marks the change-type for the system.**

-## Adding images/screenshots to the documentation
+## Adding images/screenshots to the docs

 > Choose whichever format that suits your need